menu

 Cairo is a very small city located in the state of Illinois.
 With a population of 1,523 people and two associated neighborhoods, Cairo is the 604th largest community in Illinois.
-Much of the housing stock in Cairo was built prior to World War II, making it one of the older and more historic cities in the country.
+Cairo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cairo has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cairo a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Cairo with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.23% of adults in Cairo have a bachelor's degree or advanced degree.
+The citizens of Cairo are slightly less educated than the national average of 21.84% for the average city or town: 13.23% of adults in Cairo have a bachelor's degree or advanced degree

 The per capita income in Cairo in 2022 was $25,276, which is low income relative to Illinois and the nation.
 This equates to an annual income of $101,104 for a family of four.
 However, Cairo contains both very wealthy and poor people as well.